aptivate/inaspmaterials/src/Network_Management/Unit_6_Solving_Network_Problems/Unit_6_Presentation.rst

 What influences page loading speed?
 -----------------------------------

-*Both* the available bandwidth *and* the latency are lower bounds:
+DNS resolution, the available bandwidth *and* the latency are lower bounds:

-* a link with 1 Mbps free cannot load a 1 MB page in less than 8 seconds, however low the latency;
+* if a DNS lookup takes 1 second, the page cannot load in less than 1 second.
-* a link with 3 second latency cannot load the page in less than 9 seconds, however much bandwidth is free.
+* a link with 1 Mbps free cannot load a 1 MB page in less than 8 seconds.

-Don't forget DNS server and proxy latency.
+* a link with 3 second latency cannot load any page in less than 9 seconds.

 .. class:: handout

 Keep **link latency** and **free bandwidth** under control to ensure